Nine Black Alps: Career

 Nine Black Alps played on the NME Stage at Reading and Leeds Festival and Belladrum Tartan Heart Festival, Invernesshire, in August 2007.
 The band's first release of 2007 came in the form of "Pocket Full of Stars", a song written by the band and Hayley Hutchinson for inclusion in the movie soundtrack to Surf's Up.
 The first single taken from the new album was "Burn Faster" released on 23 July and the second single, "Bitter End", was released on 15 October.

 The band's second album, Love/Hate, was released on 29 October 2007.

-In November 2007 Nine Black Alps supported Biffy Clyro on the Scottish leg of their uk tour and Black Rebel Motorcycle Club.
+In November 2007 Nine Black Alps supported Biffy Clyro on the Scottish leg of their UK tour and Black Rebel Motorcycle Club.
 On the back of this, Nine Black Alps brought the 'Love/Hate' era and their partnership with Island Records to a close with a successful UK headline tour in January and February 2008.

 Having spent much of 2008 writing new material, Nine Black Alps finished recording their third full-length album in February 2009 with producer Dave Eringa in North Wales' Bryn Derwen Studio.

 In April 2009, Nine Black Alps released a free download song on NME.com and their own website.
 The track, called 'Buy Nothing', was the first release from their forthcoming third album, Locked Out from the Inside.
 The band's third studio album, Locked Out from the Inside was released on 5 October 2009, and was promoted by a UK-wide tour.

-In 2010, it was revealed that the band had started demoing new material for their fourth album as a 3 piece in early May in the West Yorkshire village of Linthwaite.
+In 2010, it was revealed that the band had started demoing new material for their fourth album as a 3-piece in early May in the West Yorkshire village of Linthwaite.
 Bass player Martin Cohen left the band in early 2011 to pursue his solo project Milk Maid, with whom he is signed to Brighton based label Fat Cat Records; he has since been replaced by Karl Astbury, formerly of The Witches.
 Also in 2011, David Jones became the touring second guitarist in The Cribs following the departure of Johnny Marr.

 As said on their official website, "[w]e find ourselves back in the studio, a year older, wiser and rustier - recording a bunch of new songs that may or may not find their way onto some form of album."

 In June 2012, it was announced that Nine Black Alps had signed with Brew Records to release their fourth studio album, Sirens.

 After Brew announced that they were going to close in 2013, Nine Black Alps were announced as the first signing to new label Hatch Records, with a new single "Novokaine" released on 2 December 2013.
 The band's fifth album Candy for the Clowns was released in May 2014.
+Following a handful of shows supporting The Cribs, the band quietly disbanded.